nevrome/HAAM.poseidon.intro.1h.2024/README.md

 ### Downloading data from the public Poseidon archives

-1. Exploring data available on the server
+1. Explore data available on the server

 ```bash
 # using list with the Poseidon server